8REN/HousingPrices/README.md

 ![lot/pricekde](https://github.com/br3nnan8/mod2_kc_housing_regression/blob/master/visualizations/kc_renovatedvsnonrenovated_kde.png)

  To expand on this project, I would like to assess scaling the continuous data and providing more weight to certain variables in the model.
+Additional regressions with polynomials as well.